2014 Basildon Borough Council election

 The 2014 Basildon District Council election took place on 22 May 2014 to elect members of Basildon District Council in England.
 This was on the same day as other local elections and elections to the European Parliament.
 This election was to elect one third of the council, plus one additional seat which was vacant.
 These seats were last up for election in 2010.

-Results
+Results summary

 The turnout was 32.8%, and there were 160 ballots rejected.
 All comparisons in vote share are to the corresponding 2010 election.

-Council Composition
+Council composition

-Prior to election, the composition of the council was:
+Prior to the election, the composition of the council was:

-After election, the composition of the council was:
+After the election, the composition of the council was: